danthus/CrabQuant/README.md

    ![image2](./resources/image/event_driven_architecture.png)
 <div align="center"> Fig 2, Our Event-Driven Architecture </div> <br>
 &nbsp; &nbsp; &nbsp; &nbsp; The above diagram explains how the event-driven architecture works.
 Modules implemented with ModulePublish trait bound will publish events to the event_manager, and each event will be dispatched to Modules implemented with ModuleReceive trait bound and subscribing to such event type.
 The connections are implemented with channels.
-Note that by introducing the event manager, an event can be consumed by multiple receiving modules while preserving the FIFO order of the events.
+Note that by introducing the event manager, an event can be consumed by multiple receiving modules while preserving the FIFO order of the events.  <br>
-&nbsp; &nbsp; &nbsp; &nbsp; The basic modules for the minimal example are implemented as in following diagram. <br>
+&nbsp; &nbsp; &nbsp; &nbsp; The basic modules for the minimal example are implemented as in the following diagram. <br>
 <br>

    ![image3](resources/image/crabquant_basic_workflow_diagram.png)